 These buttons could be the resources to draw the attention of your readers and lead them to perform the required action.

 Spam filters are a real threat to email marketing.
 Email marketers find difficult to go around spam filters.

 The reasons are various like phishing, spoofing, and the influx of impersonation.
 These reasons have alerted email providers to enhance their security to make sure the user’s mail security.

 If you don’t want your emails falling in the spam folder, ensure your domain comprises of SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail) certificates.

-Spam filters itself go through your domain to see if these keys are copied.
+Spam filters themselves go through your domain to see if these keys are copied.
 You can also make sure you don’t get blacklisted by checking your sender score.

 8. Use A/B Testing

 A/B testing is the lifeline of email marketing.
 Ensure you’ve not forgotten this vital procedure.